deisthree/steward-demo-s3/charts/binding/README.md

-# Steward Service Plan Instance
+# Steward Service Binding

-This [Helm](https://github.com/kubernetes/helm) chart installs a new Steward Instance to provision a new S3 bucket
+This [Helm](https://github.com/kubernetes/helm) chart installs a new Steward `Binding` to obtain S3 bucket credentials

-# Installation
+## Installation

 Installation of this chart is simple.
 Assuming the following: